 6 min read · Hardie

-James Hardie manufactures region-specific board lines — HZ10 for the West (hot, dry, low-freeze) and HZ5 for the Midwest and Northeast (freeze-thaw, humidity).
-Specifying the wrong one is not a small mistake; it can void Hardie's warranty on the entire installation.
-Here's how to verify the right product is on your project.
+James Hardie engineers its fiber cement in regional product lines: HZ10 for the hot, dry, low-freeze West and HZ5 for Northern climates with hard freeze-thaw and ambient humidity.
+Specifying the wrong line is not a cosmetic detail — it can void Hardie's warranty on the entire installation.
+Across nearly all of California the answer is HZ10, with the high Sierra around Tahoe being the one place the conversation gets nuanced.
+Here's how to confirm the right board is on your project.

 What HZ10 and HZ5 actually mean